 4) Be ready with your list of restaurants before the day that reservations open on the website so you are ready to book.
-Reservations usually open about two weeks prior to Restaurant Week begins.
+Reservations usually open about two weeks prior to the start of Restaurant Week.

 5) You can make reservations on the official website.
-Some restaurants also use Open Table to take reservations.
+Some restaurants also use Open Table to make reservations.

 1) If you were unable to get a table at a restaurant you really wanted, call them to see if they have any cancellations.
 On that note, contact the restaurant if you can't make your reservation.
 Your cancellation will make someone else very happy.

-2) When you arrive at the restaurant, tell the Maitre d’ or server that you are there for reservation for Restaurant Week so they will give you the correct menu.
+2) When you arrive at the restaurant, tell the Maitre d' or server that you are there for Restaurant Week so they will give you the correct menu.